-phrases in a text relevant to a grade 3 topics Ex.
-Find the phrase or word that connects to a given definition. or subject area. or casject area.
+phrases in a text relevant to a grade 3 topics or subject area.
+Ex.
+Find the phrase or word that connects to a given definition.
 Level III Students will: EERI.3.4.
 Determine the meaning of vocabulary related to a text.
 Ex.
 Use a word bank/dictionary to choose the meaning of a word as it relates/connects to a given text.
-Ex.
-866 a word barnedictionary to briedest the modaling of a word do it foldates from toxic Level II Students will: EERI.3.4.
+Level II Students will: EERI.3.4.
 Identify vocabulary in an informational text.
 Ex.
 Match key words/phrases to vocabulary words as it relates to given text.
 Level I Students will: EERI.3.4.
 Locate identified vocabulary.
 Ex.
 Given choices read by the teacher, match identified vocabulary word within the text.
 RI.3.5.
 Use text features and search tools EERI.3.5.
 Identify text features and Level IV Students will: (e.g., key words, sidebars, hyperlinks) to search tools.
 EERI.3.5.
-Identify and use text features and search tools to locate information on a given topic. locate information relevant to a given topic Ex.
-Select a key word and locate additional information about a topic. efficiently.
-Level III Students will: EERI.3.5.
+Identify and use text features and search tools to locate information on a given topic. locate information relevant to a given topic efficiently.
+Ex.
+Select a key word and locate additional information about a topic. children and the second s Level III Students will: EERI.3.5.
 Identify text features and search tools.
 Ex.
 Identify three tools/text features to locate information on a given topic.
 Level II Students will: EERI.3.5.
 Identify text features.
 Ex.
 Point to text features, such as bolded words or illustrations.
 Level I Students will: EERI.3.5.
 Use a search engine for a preferred topic.
 Ex.
 When given a verbal request, point to bold, italicized, graph, or illustration label.
 RI.3.6.
 Distinguish their own point of view EERI.3.6.
 Identify a personal point of Level IV Students will: from that of the author of a text. view about a text.
 EERI.3.6.
 Distinguish between personal point of view and that of others.
 Ex.
 State "I think" or the equivalent when telling what they think about an assignment and "They think" or the equivalent when telling what the others think about a text.
 Level III Students will: EERI.3.6.
 Identify a personal point of view about a text.
 Ex.
 Given three choices, select the choice that best represents their point of view about an assignment.
 Ex.
 Point to the part or step on an activity sheet that they like best.
 Level II Students will: EERI.3.6.
 Identify personal point of view about the topic.
 Ex.
 Given two choices, select the choice that best represents their own point of view about a topic (e.g., "Do you like activity or do you like activity best?").
 Level I Students will: EERI.3.6.
 Express point of view about a topic.
 Ex.
 Respond with gestures or facial expressions to topic.
-Lx.
-Nespond with gestures or radial expressions to topic.